celinelatulipe/ThinkLikeComputer/_sources/Labs/Week8Lab.rst

 #.
 Ask the user to enter a word or phrase and save their response to a string variable.
 #.
 Define a new function called 'count_vowels'.
 This function should take a single parameter (you will pass in the string you just got from the end user).
+The function will return the number of vowels in the string.
+Add appropriate type annotations.
 #.
 Inside the function:

    #.
 Create a counter variable and initialize it to 0.